 The deputy Title IX coordinator for faculty facilitates the faculty adjudication process.
 A three-member faculty panel appointed from a standing body trained in sexual misconduct issues, policy, and procedure serves as the adjudicator.
-The Title IX Coordinator may also appoint a process expert to advise the panel on the issues involved and also make relevance determinations during the cross-examination portion of the adjudication meeting.
-The process expert will be tasked with supporting the faculty panel in their role as the adjudicators, but will not be a decision-maker of the responsibility determination.
+The Title IX Coordinator may also appoint a process expert to advise the panel on the issues involved and also make relevance determinations during the cross-examination portion of the adjudicators, but will not be a decision-maker of the responsibility determination.